 Cindy’s fiery fiddle playing shines on stage with dynamic presence and pizazz.
 Her soulful style adds an authentic Celtic air to the group’s sound.
 But how could she miss, with a name like Wallace?
 Her musical roots were planted in Greenville, North Carolina, where she began performing in a family band as a young teen.
 Wallace’s father, Will, was her first major musical influence and whom she credits with inspiring her in many ways.
 “Pa,” as she called him, made sure his three daughters were not only trained in classical violin, but also equipped with the skill to entertain a crowd.
 Cindy also plays guitar and piano.
 Dollywood and Music Mansion are two Sevier County venues where she performed for many years.

-Husband and wife Michael and Karen Leffel, who currently live in Upper East Tennessee, are the newest members of Wild Blue Yonder.
-With flute, whistles and percussion, they have taken the group’s Celtic sound to a whole new level.
 Karen is an alumnus of the University of Tennessee Pride of the Southland marching band and has played flute and piccolo from an early age in various community groups.
 She enjoys experimenting with new whistles in Wild Blue Yonder’s expanding repertoire and brings a “Highland sparkle” to each arrangement.
+Husband and wife Michael and Karen, are the newest members of Wild Blue Yonder.
+With flute, whistles and percussion, they have taken the group’s Celtic sound to a whole new level.

 Michael, a native of Louisville, Kentucky, is an engineer by profession, now retired and delving into an array of Celtic percussion instruments that spice up the WBY recipe.
 He has played saxophone and guitar since his youth and performed in numerous combos and community bands.
 The bodhran, in particular, has captured Michael’s interest, with its distinctly Irish flavor.
 He and Karen also share a fascination with the bagpipes so stay tuned … a piper might soon pop up at a Wild Blue Yonder show!